peterpeterparker/daviddalbusco.com/src/blog/making-your-website-ai-ready.md

 - [Functions](https://juno.build/docs/build/functions.md): Learn how to develop Serverless Functions
 ```

-> While the link descriptions are marked as optional in the spec, in practice I found that omitting them noticeably degraded the output of the tools I used to test my files.
+> While the link descriptions are marked as optional in the spec, in practice I found that omitting them degraded the output of the tools I used to test my files.

 ### llms-full.txt